GsNSIS/EnVar/README.md

-# EnVar plugin for NSIS
+# EnVar Plugin for NSIS

 Originally coded by Jason Ross aka JasonFriday13 on the forums.